ethersphere/bee-docs/docs/installation/docker.md

 If starting your node for the first time, you will need to deploy a chequebook contract.
 See [Manual Installation](/docs/installation/manual) for more info.
 :::

 To persist files, mount a local directory as follows and enter the password used to encrypt your keyfiles.
-Note, Docker insists on absolute paths when mounting volumes, so you must replace `/path/to/.bee-docker` with a valid path from your local filesystem.
+Note, `docker` insists on absolute paths when mounting volumes, so you must replace `/path/to/.bee-docker` with a valid path from your local filesystem.

 ```bash
 docker run\